Dry Climate Hurting Your Hair? Here Are Some Solutions

 When it comes to reconstructive hair treatments, this amazing product from Olaplex is a must-have.
 In order to use this product properly, you just have to dampen your hair and apply from roots to ends.
 Leave it for a minimum of 10 minutes than rinse it out, shampoo and condition.
 It will strengthen and repair your hair bit by bit, making it look and feel much better.

-This is probably my favorite leave-in conditioner, and I highly recommend it for those cold Colorado days.
-It contains steam-distilled water, a Japanese fatty-acid that helps retain color, and a variety of unique nutrients that can help reverse the stress that cold weather and chemicals have caused.
-Use it daily for the best results.
+This is probably my favorite leave-in conditioner, and I highly recommend it for those cold and dry Colorado days.
+It contains steam-distilled water, a Japanese fatty-acid that helps retain color, and a variety of unique nutrients that can help reverse the stress that dry weather and chemicals have caused.
+This is my favorite moisturizing hair product for dry climate.

 Another great leave-in conditioner from 12 Benefits, this one also helps protect against heat damage, which makes it perfect for post-shower styling.
 In addition it also accelerates blow dries and reduces hair stress from brushing and combing.
 If you want softer, more manageable hair in any climate, I highly recommend this one.